AnanthSankaralingam/chromie/README.md

 P1:

-1. Follow up MOAT: Planning LLM call (similar to new ext), some basic context thinning too with selected files and method search.
-Either
+1. ~Follow up MOAT: Planning LLM call (similar to new ext), some basic context thinning too with selected files and method search.~ Add read file tool to coder, stress test scraping.
 2. Explore major connectors: pricing (ExtPay, Stripe), database (Firebase).
 Leave them as "Coming Soon" if takes too long.
 3. ~Blog/Case Studies.
 Minimal but effective for enterprise CTA~
 4. Fix Google branding errors so we can do export to chrome.
 Privacy policy, branding, etc. (Ananth)